-This chapter specifies flow ports that enable flow of items between blocks and parts, while standard ports enable invocation of services on blocks and parts.
+This chapter specifies flow ports that enable flow of items between blocks and parts, as well as standard ports that enable invocation of services on blocks and parts.
 A port is an interaction point between a block or part and its environment that is connected with other ports via connectors.
 The main motivation for specifying such ports on system elements is to allow the design of modular reusable blocks, with clearly defined interfaces.
-(Note: the block owns its ports and therefore the port is part of the blocks definition).
+(Note: the block owns its ports and therefore the port is part of the blocks definition.)
 This chapter also specifies item flows across connectors and associations.